 Website owners must specifically focus on the performance of their websites on mobile devices.
-Having a mobile responsive website with well-optimized page speed is integral to gaining any kind of success in the digital realm.
+Having a mobile responsive website with well-optimized page speed is integral to gaining any success in the digital realm.

-If it doesn’t, it will inevitably lead to a considerable loss of visitor traffic, which usually results in loss of potential revenue for businesses.
+If it doesn’t, it will inevitably lead to a considerable loss of visitor traffic, which usually results in potential revenue loss for businesses.